MenashFareed/Idea-Bank/README.md

 App - for resturant reservations

 App - where people scan prices of produce at grocery stores and uploads it to a shared place.
 So everyone can see the lowest prices

+App - Scan your medical prescription and it reminds you when you take your meds